 Together with love, hope, and determination, we transform dreams into reality.

-These are proposed resolutions to be brought before the NFB of Montana Treasure State virtual convention by the Resolutions Committee on Saturday, September 25, 2021.
+These resolutions were adopted by the National Federation of the Blind of Montana Treasure State virtual convention on Saturday, September 25, 2021.

 WHEREAS, The ability to cast a secret ballot privately, independently, and securely is a cornerstone of our democracy that enables citizens to vote their consciences with confidence; and